-17.08 CHILD CARE EXPENSES
+17.08 Child Care Expenses

-If the Employer requires an employee to be out of the employee's normal working locale overnight and such requirement is not a normal occurrence for that employee, the employee will be entitled to reimbursement of receipted child care expenses up to \$35.00 per day to a maximum of fifteen (15) days per calendar year.
+If the Employer requires an employee to be out of the employee's normal working locale overnight and such requirement is not a normal occurrence for that employee, the employee will be entitled to reimbursement of receipted child care expenses up to \$35.00 per day to a maximum of fifteen (15) days per calendar year unless otherwise pre-approved by Employer.
 This reimbursement may be subject to Canada Revenue Agency taxation rules.

-ARTICLE 18 SAFETY REQUIREMENTS
+ARTICLE 18 - SAFETY REQUIREMENTS

-18.01 WORKING PRACTICES
+18.01 Working Practices